 Consolation Lakes Trailhead

-In addition, the Moraine Lake Road is only open between mid-May and mid-October.
+In addition, the Moraine Lake Road is only open between late May/early June until mid-October.
 The exact dates can vary but typically it’s around Victoria Day in May and after Canadian Thanksgiving in October.

 Consolation Lakes Hike Stats

 The round-trip distance of the Consolation Lakes trail is 6 km (one-way distance of 3 km) from the Consolation Lakes trailhead near the Rockpile.

 If you’d like to navigate the huge boulders along the first lake to see the second Consolation Lake, the round-trip distance increases to 7.6 km

 How Hard is the Hike to the Consolation Lakes?

 Due to the manageable length and gentle incline, we rate the Consolation Lakes hike as “easy”.

 At only 6 km and 240 m elevation gain, the Consolation Lakes trail is an easy Moraine Lake hike that most anyone can do.
 In fact, we’ve named the hike to Consolation Lakes as one of the best easy hikes in Banff National Park.

 How Long Does the Consolation Lakes Hike Take?